January 21, 2017

 The trigger was the love of a girl I met in the summer of 2016, a “holiday love” in the Westfjords.
 This is not common you tell me, to meet someone in these wild lands.
 Magnetism, the magic of the place must have troubled us.
 Alas, the story did not last but I wanted to come back, walk in our footsteps to relive on the 66th parallel these moments shared.

-Badly took me: mixing storm and wounded heart was not the best of my ideas.
+Mixing storm and wounded heart was not the best of my ideas.
 You will soon discover this trip which, if it was trying, allowed me to keep my promise: discover the Westfjords in January.

 And then came the time to change.
 To take some fresh air.
 Discover a new land.
 A cousin, a sister of Iceland: the Faroe Islands.

 The decision was made a few weeks ago following the support of the Visit Faroe Islands team.